Developing teacher education for deeper learning and equity

 EdPrepLab aligns research, policy, and practice to strengthen teacher education

-With prize funding, Linda and the EdPrepLab team want to expand the organization’s work.
-Part of that will include launching a study into effective teacher education for developing culturally responsive, equity-focused practices that support deeper learning.
+With the prize funding, Linda and the EdPrepLab team are expanding the organization’s work.
+Part of that includes launching a study into effective teacher education for developing culturally responsive, equity-focused practices that support deeper learning.

 Expanding EdPrepLab’s reach and making connections across the field of study

-They’re also building on that knowledge base by expanding the content and reach of the EdPrepLab website and events.
+They’re also building on that knowledge base by enriching the content and reach of the EdPrepLab website and events.
 That includes developing and curating high quality curricular materials that support deeper learning.

 Launching a study of teacher preparation programs that support deeper learning in culturally responsive ways

-Building on previous research and the work of EdPrepLab, this 3-year study will extend the knowledge base about how preparation programs can develop equity-oriented teachers with the skills, habits, and mindsets to create and sustain culturally responsive learning environments.
+Building on previous research and the work of EdPrepLab, this three-year study extends the knowledge base about how preparation programs can develop equity-oriented teachers with the skills, habits, and mindsets to create and sustain culturally responsive learning environments.
 That is, those in which all students feel a sense of safety and belonging and tackle challenging academic tasks that result in deeper learning.

-The study will focus on answering questions including: what practices and structures are evident in these preparation programs?
+The study focuses on answering questions including: what practices and structures are evident in these preparation programs?
 How well-prepared do graduates feel?
-How do they put what they’ve learned into practice—and what helps or hinders them?
+How do they put what they’ve learned into practice — and what helps or hinders them?
 And what impact do those practices have on learners in terms of their sense of belonging, confidence, and engagement, as well as academic performance?